 Conservative treatments like sufficient rest, activity and using safe lifting techniques can help mild cases of sciatica.
 For more serious cases, an orthopaedic surgeon may prescribe the following:

 Sciatica is a treatable condition, particularly if help is sought early.
-Dr Chua Soo Yong is an orthopaedic and spine specialist at Atlas Orthopaedic Group, specialising in the management of back pain, including sciatica, herniated discs and more.
+Dr Chua Soo Yong is an orthopaedic and spine surgeon at Atlas Orthopaedic Group, specialising in the management of back pain, including sciatica, herniated discs and more.
 For enquiries, please call 6262 0555.